Recommended by Manish Jaradi

 Past week market performance

-The market is now pricing in a 74% chance of a pause at the June 13-14 FOMC meeting, compared to 35% a week ago, after several Fed officials including the vice chair-designate pointed toward a ‘skip’ in June.
-“Skipping a rate hike at a coming meeting would allow the Committee to see more data before making decisions about the extent of additional policy firming,” vice chair nominee Philip Jefferson said earlier in the week.
-However, any decision to hold rates steady should not be viewed as the end of the tightening cycle, he added.
-Fed Chair Powell earlier in the month left the door open for a pause at the June meeting.
+The market is now pricing in around a 70% chance of a pause at the June 13-14 FOMC meeting, compared to 35% a week ago, after several Fed officials including the vice chair-designate pointed toward a ‘skip’ in June.
+However, it could be a close call, especially if Tuesday’s US CPI data comes in above expected.
+The market expects headline CPI to ease to 4.1% on-year in May from 4.9% in April; core CPI to stay flat at 0.4% on-month.
+Even if the Fed decides to pause in the coming week, Fed officials have made it clear that any decision to hold rates steady should not be viewed as the end of the tightening cycle.

-Australian Dollar Outlook: The RBA Might Surprise Doves
+Australian Dollar Outlook: The RBA Delivers, Will the Fed?

-S&P 500, Nasdaq Week Ahead: US Stocks Surge Despite Jobs Data Beat
+S&P 500, Nasdaq Week Ahead: Tesla Drives US Stocks into a New Bull Market

 Trade Smarter – Sign up for the DailyFX Newsletter